-Of note for this study is the fact that only pooled data were published.
-Before pooling data from the two independent trials, neither trial demonstrated a consistent advantage for sertraline over placebo (data available at http://medicines.mhra.gov.uk).
+Of note for this study is the fact that only pooled data from the two independent trials were published.
+Before this pooling,, neither trial had demonstrated a consistent advantage for sertraline over placebo (data available at http://medicines.mhra.gov.uk).
 One trial reported significantly more sertraline-treated CDRS-R responders (p = 0.033 compared to placebo).